surifirstpin/AcuBI_Technical_Documents/Version.6/SQL_Runner_TD.md

 <b>I.</b> Write SQL query from scratch and run the query.

- > <b>Note:</b> make sure the dialects used in SQL runner should match the database dialects.
+ > <b>Note:</b> make sure the dialects used in SQL runner should match the database dialects if not it displays error message.

 <b>II.</b> Create SQL query in Reports.